gdevos/collectd-pkgbuild/README.md

 =================

 This builds a recent version of collectd for CentOS/RHEL 6 and packages it as RPM.
+For CentOS/RHEL 7 the EPEL repository already carries v5.4.1 of collectd, only without the Oracle plugin.
+So this build script is useful if you need that plugin.

 Collectd, https://collectd.org/, grabs all kinds of metrics and saves them or sends them on.